 - Driving history: Ticket and accident history, license suspensions

-- Compare quotes online to find the best rate.
+- Compare insurance quotes online to find the best rate on a policy that meets your lender's requirements.

-- Provide your lender with proof of insurance from your new policy
+- Provide your lender with proof of insurance for your new policy.

 How can I get a CPI refund?